WebAssembly/binaryen/Contributing.md

  - [ ] JS API tested in test/binaryen.js/kitchen-sink.js
  - [ ] Tests added in test/spec
  - [ ] Tests added in test/lit
+    - [ ] Tests are used as seeds for the fuzzer.
+If V8 doesn't support the test, or if the new instruction isn't guarded by a wasm-validator check, then either add the corresponding feature to DISALLOWED_FEATURES_IN_V8 or mark the test as unfuzzable.